-First of all, let’s talk a little about the types of collar.
+First of all, let’s talk a little about the types of collars.
 Long-sleeved T-shirts usually have a bald or henley collar.
-If you didn’t recognize the names, relax, we explain.
+If you didn’t recognize the names, relax, we will explain.
 “Bald” is the classic rounded collar.
 “Henley” is a variation of polo.
-It has front buttons, but no collar.
+It has front buttons but no collar.
 So it is more informal, giving a rustic feel to the look.

 Does this mean that there is no long-sleeved T-shirt with a “V” collar?
 Yes, it even exists.
 But as this type of collar exposes our chest more – and the long sleeve usually used on cold days – there is a kind of “conflict of interest” in this pair.
 So few brands do.
 The same logic applies to the canoe collar, which is a broader version of the classic round.

 What about polo?
 This style you can already find more easily, both in a smooth version – for casual moments – when models with broad horizontal stripes, which refer to the rugby uniform.
 They are very sporty.